adyork/2020-05-21-WHOI-Python-online/index.md

    <tr>
       <td class="col-md-2">11:00</td>
       <td class="col-md-3">
-         3. Choose your own adventure!
+         3. <a href="https://adyork.github.io/regex-intro/04-going-further/index.html">Going further and "Choose your own adventure!" </a>
       </td>
       <td class="col-md-7">
          <p> Pick activities and we will share our results. </p>